-The UCSRN – University College Student Representatives of the Netherlands – is the national student representation body for University College students.
-The UCSRN was founded in medio 2015 and, while the focus in the first year was on creating a solid organisation foundation, this second year was marked by an optimization of organisation processes and creating a vision for the coming years.
-Noting the input from our members during the year, we assessed the priorities for the UCSRN to be as follows:
+The UCSRN – University College Student Representatives of the Netherlands – is the national student representative body for University College students and was founded in 2015.
+Noting the input from our members, we assessed the priorities and long term mission for the UCSRN to be as follows:

-Internally, the UCSRN should focus on creating the wanted platforms for discussion.
-While the committees focussed on organising events in the past years, the focus of the committees has shifted to be groups where best practices may be shared, student initiatives and local societies may be put into contact to create cross city initiatives and in which policy recommendations to lobby efforts may be discussed.
+Internally, the UCSRN should focus on creating a platform for discussion for our members.
+While the committees focussed on organising events in the past years, the focus of the committees has shifted to be groups where best practices may be shared, student initiatives and local societies may be put into contact to create cross-city initiatives and in which policy recommendations to lobby efforts may be discussed.
 Events are not organised top-down anymore: rather, events will evolve bottom-up with the support of the UCSRN.
 An exception to this is the famous UCSRN tournament.

-This document sets guidelines on the eight major goals for the UCSRN in the coming years.
+These are the eight long-term goals for the UCSRN.
 Decisions on how these goals are reached and when they are reached have been intentionally avoided; we believe the boards and students of the coming years need to be free to create a clear vision on what actions they will pursue to reach these goals.